 - 3.1 For the purpose of this policy, the following definitions apply: - A chief officer refers to the statutory roles of head of paid service; director of children's services; director of public health; director of adult social services; chief fire officer; section 151 officer and monitoring officer together with those officers designated as chief executive, and heads of service together with any other designated post that requires member appointment under the council's constitutional arrangements. - The term 'lowest paid employees' refers to those staff earning up to the full time equivalent of £24,965 per annum, including any allowance or other payments made in connection with their role.
 This is in line with the council's current pay structure which determines that a post is at junior officer level up to this salary point on the pay scale.
-The actual lowest pay point on the pay scale, excluding apprenticeships is £15,418 as set out in Appendix A. It is possible for a local authority to also apply the living wage at a local level, although this has not been adopted by the Isle of Wight Council at present.
+The actual lowest pay point on the pay scale, excluding apprenticeships is £15,418 as set out in Appendix A. It is possible for a local authority to also apply the living wage at a local level, although this has not been formally adopted by the Isle of Wight Council at present.
+This is set by the Living Wage Foundation.
+The council does however pay all staff at or above the National Living wage as set and reviewed annually by Central Government.